 John Harris is a PhD student in Computer Science (BAsc.
 Mechatronics Engineering, UWaterloo; MSc Computer Science, UCalgary).
 His research focuses on the design and development of Strong Asymmetry in games as a means of promoting inclusiveness and getting more kinds of people playing together.

 Nicholas Hobin, BA (King's University College at WU) and MA (University of Waterloo), is a first-year PhD student curious about video games, narratology, Lovecraftian horror, and Shakespeare.

 Leila is a PhD student in Systems Design Engineering.
 She studies large interactive surfaces, such as wall displays and digital tabletops, and how to support co-located collaboration around them.
 Leila received her MSc. degree in Software Engineering from the University of Alberta.

-Kelly is in the process of finishing her undergraduate degree in the Faculty of Environment at the University of Waterloo, with a minor in Theatre & Performance.
+Kelly was in the process of finishing her undergraduate degree in the Faculty of Environment at the University of Waterloo, with a minor in Theatre & Performance.

 Marta is in her third year of studying Science and Business with a specialization in Biotechnology.
 She aspires to combine her knowledge of both fields in the future.
 Marta has been with the Games Institute since the Fall 2017 term, and is returning to resume her co-op role as an Operations Assistant in Spring 2018.

 At the Games Institute, Marta is involved with a wide variety of things, including: day-to-day operations of the GI space, answering general inquiries, space booking, event planning, social media management, web development, and site maintenance.